-5.1.2 Levonorgestrel releasing intrauterine system (LNG-IUS; MirenaTM/Levosert)
+5.1.2 Levonorgestrel releasing intrauterine system (LNG-IUS; MirenaTM)

 The LNG-IUS is a contraceptive system that slowly releases a daily dose of 20 mcg levonorgestrel into the uterine cavity.
-Bayer Pharma AG market their LNG-IUS under the name of Mirena[TM] and Actavis UK Ltd under the name of Levosert It is a long acting reversible preparation that requires removal and reinsertion every five years, 3 years for Levosert.
-LNG-IUS is approved for use as a contraceptive and for heavy menstrual bleeding, but is widely used in management of endometriosis-related pain.
+It is a long acting reversible preparation that requires removal and reinsertion every five years.
+LNG-IUS it is approved for use as a contraceptive and for heavy menstrual bleeding, but is widely used in management of endometriosis-related pain.
 The most common side effect is unscheduled menstrual bleeding, although this often resolves within 6 months.
 Documented risks include uterine perforation and infection.
 The LNG-IUS can also be fitted in primary care.